TangibleDream/fake-brick-test/README.md

 # Fake brick test
 This is a series of tests made for a fake gold brick puzzle made by Fetch Rewards.
 Word has it that the lead is a fan of Ruby, which I cut my teeth on, and also like alot.
 So here it is.

-## Bug
+## Bugs found
-One bug I found was the weighting result square is set as an inactive button labeled #reset, which is double labeled with the actual #reset button at the top.
+-  One bug I found was the weighting result square is set as an inactive button labeled #reset, which is double labeled with the actual #reset button at the top.
 I purposefully left the code garish in that instance in anticipation of a bug fix.
+-  Another point is that when there are duplicates on both sides of the scale, The alert message only acknowleges the duplicates on the left side.

 ## System